Focused Ultrasound Therapy

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications – such as surgical wound healing or infection – at a lower cost.
 It can reach the desired target without damaging surrounding tissue and is repeatable, if necessary.
 Focused ultrasound can also enhance the chemotherapy dose for the target, with less impact to the rest of the patient.

 A second study involves enhancing drug delivery due to heating the thermosensitive lysosome containing chemotherapy with focused ultrasound in pediatric patients and young adults.

 For a full list of clinical trials, please click here.

 Regulatory Approval and Reimbursement

-A focused ultrasound system has been approved in China and in Europe for treatment of liver cancer.
+A focused ultrasound system has been approved in China, Russia, Europe, and Korea for treatment of liver cancer.

 To the best of our knowledge, the use of focused ultrasound to treat liver cancer is not yet widely reimbursed by medical insurance.

 Zhang JY, Chen L, Ma R, Miao CM, Wang YB.
 Effectiveness and safety of focused ultrasound ablation surgery compared with radiofrequency ablation in primary hepatocellular carcinoma treatment: a meta-analysis.
 Transl Cancer Res.
 2021 May;10(5):2080-2090. doi: 10.21037/tcr-20-3458.